flannelhead/ConnectFour/README.md

 Haskell's powerful abstractions.

-NOTE: If the computer turn takes too long to run / swallos too much memory, adjust the search depth determined at the bottom of `Main.hs.`.
+NOTE: If the computer turn takes too long to run / swallos too much memory, adjust the search depth determined at the bottom of `Main.hs`.

 ## Structure
 `Main.hs` contains most of the gameplay and console drawing logic.